Yuan-Wu-repo/LR-IntervalCensoring/README.md

 The script for the simulation aims to compare <b>our proposed likelihood ratio (LR) testing approach</b> and the existing Wald testing approaches.

-The script for the hemophilia data applies different testing approaches analyzing this public available data set.
+The script for the <b>hemophilia data</b> applies different testing approaches analyzing this public available data set.